 Biking on Catalina Island

 Many tourists and residents alike prefer biking in the Catalina Island area.
 Why?
 First, it’s important to understand that traffic is a problem here.
 The Conservancy organization maintains control over most of the land and prefers to keep it true to nature and very undeveloped.
-The few roads that are paved tend to be small.
+The few roads that are paved tend to be small, so biking on Catalina Island is often the logical choice.
 This immediately creates a problem for motorists.
 In fact, the situation reaches a critical stage several years ago, when local officials required all motorists to get a permit for their vehicles.

 Biking on Catalina Island is great exercise and fun

-If you wish to bike out of town then you will need a permit from the Conservancy Office on Claressa Avenue.
-Once you do this, you are free to travel into the hills, seeing such sites as Chimes Tower and Hogsback.
-You are also allowed to camp in the vicinity.
-Where are some stores that rent bicycles?
-Brown’s Bikes on Pebbly Beach charges low prices and offers group rentals and baby seats.
-However, you must keep the bike within the city.
+If you wish to bike on Catalina Island out of town then you will need a Bike Pass from the Conservancy Office on 125 Clarissa Avenue.
+Once you do this, you are free to travel into the hills.
+There you can see such sites as Chimes Tower and Hogsback.
+You can also include some camping near these sites and elsewhere on the island.

 Bikes are allowed on the roads and each boat company does handle bike transport.
-Before attempting to bike a long distance, make sure you are in fit shape, have plenty of water and perhaps a few energy snacks.
+Before attempting to bike on Catalina Island a long distance, make sure you are in good shape.
+Also, always have plenty of water and perhaps a few energy snacks.
 Biking is fun but it can be exhausting if you plan on traveling long distances.

 On of the best areas to bike is at Two Harbors and the surrounding hills.
 This is more of a mountain biking experience and truly gives you the flavor of the island.
 There are numerous trails providing fantastic views.
 Due to the rough terrain, mountain bikes are required with there knobby tires and rugged frames.
 Bikers are also required to wear helmets approved by either ANSI or Snell Memorial Foundation for safety.